Americans With Disabilities Act: Information for People Facing Cancer

 The Americans with Disabilities Act of 1990 (ADA) is a law that helps protect the civil rights of people with disabilities.
-It can help people with disabilities gain equal opportunity in:
+It can help people with disabilities have equal opportunities in:

 - Public accommodations (places that are generally open to and used by the public)

 - State and local government services

 How can the ADA help people with cancer?

 People with cancer can have long-term disabilities that make it hard to work or get around.
 The ADA is intended to make it possible for people who can do the essential parts of their job to go back to work or keep working during and after cancer treatment.
 Even when a person with cancer doesn’t have a disability, they may be thought of as being disabled.
 This alone can set the stage for discrimination at work, and the ADA addresses this as well.

 The ADA can help people who might have trouble getting into buildings and using public accommodations (such as commercial and other buildings, stores, libraries, offices, transportation etc., that are intended to be used by the public) due to a disability.
 The ADA can also help people with hearing and speech problems use phone and electronic communications.